ytopt-team/ytopt/README.md

 [![Documentation Status](https://readthedocs.org/projects/ytopt/badge/?version=latest)](https://ytopt.readthedocs.io/en/latest/?badge=latest)

 # What is ytopt?

-ytopt is a machine-learning-based search software package that consists of sampling a small number of input parameter configurations and progressively fitting a surrogate model over the input-output space until exhausting the user-defined time or maximum number of evaluations.
+``ytopt`` is a machine-learning-based search software package that consists of sampling a small number of input parameter configurations, evaluating them, and progressively fitting a surrogate model over the input-output space until exhausting the user-defined time or maximum number of evaluations.
 The package provides two different class of methods: Bayesian Optimization and Reinforcement Learning.
 The asynchronous aspect allows the search to avoid waiting for all the evaluation results before proceeding to the next iteration.
 As soon as an evaluation is finished, the data is used to retrain the surrogate model, which is then used to bias the search toward the